jhfoo/testrepo/README.md

 # testrepo
-This repo has a working test script
+This repo has a working test script (soon)